In this guide I explain the government’s furlough leave scheme.

 What can employers claim for furlough leave?

-Employers can claim 80% of furloughed employees’ usual monthly salaries up to a maximum of £2500 a month plus any associated employer national insurance contributions and minimum auto-enrolment employer pension contributions.
+Employers can claim 80% of furloughed employees’ usual monthly salaries up to a maximum of £2500 a month.
+Employers will have to pay employer employer National Insurance Contributions (NICs) and pension contributions only for the hours the employee does not work.

 Employers are not obliged to top up salaries to benefit from the furlough leave scheme.
 However, if the employer does not wish to pay the employee their full original salary the employer will need to get agreement from the employee.